-DigiGirlz Returns to Wilmington University’s Dover Campus, May 2, 2017
+DigiGirlz Returns to Wilmington University’s Dover Campus, May 8, 2018

-This year’s DigiGirlz Day features several different career track explorations including Chemistry, Video Game Creation, and Cyber Security.
+This year’s DigiGirlz Day features several different career track explorations including: Game Creation, Cyber Defense, CyberStart, NSA Day of Cyber and more.
 Girls will participate in hands-on activities including writing code for a simple video game, exploring the science behind creating beauty products, or learning about the tools professionals use to fight computer hackers.
-New this year will be Roundtable discussions with female professionals in the STEM-related careers.
+New this year will be roundtable discussions with female professionals in the STEM-related careers.

 DigiGirlz is sponsored by Delaware’s Department of Technology and Information, Microsoft, the Delaware Center for Educational Technology, Wilmington University, Delaware Department of Education, JP Morgan Chase, and Dell.